Protection of Interests in Enforcement Proceedings

 Power of Attorney Support

-Notarial Enforcement Inscriptions and Other Documents
+Notarial Enforcement Inscriptions

-Decisions of Authorized State Bodies and Banks
+Decisions of Authorised State Bodies

-Orders from Criminal Proceedings Authorities
+Orders from Criminal Proceedings

-Duplicates or Copies of Such Documents
+Duplicates of Such Documents

 Writs of Execution and Court Orders